clicknium/clicknium-docs/doc/references/python/uielement/clear_text.md

     &emsp;**preaction**: PreAction
         &emsp;&emsp; If by is set to "send-hotkey", specify this parameter for the action to be taken before sending hotkey to clear text.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None